OMGWINNING/slate/source/index.html.md

 # Introduction

 Welcome to the Alchemy API: the enterprise grade Ethereum API.
+Instead of having to run your own nodes and dealing with all of the headaches that come with it, just plug into our API and get back to focusing on developing your application.

 # Getting Started